joekir/indelible/README.md

 # indelible

-A service to create an append-only log file to which it cannot read or clobbered.
+A side-car service that can run with Linux capability `CAP_LINUX_IMMUTABLE` so that it can set your service's log files to append-only but not read, write to them, nor does it have the capability to remove the append-only setting once set.

+This is intended for secure environments where you do not want an attacker to be able to erase log traces post-compromise of your service.

 # Preamble

 ext3/ext4 file systems have extended attributes (xattr) available on them.
-One of value is the append-only attribute
+One cool one is the append-only attribute

 e.g.

 ```
 $ touch /tmp/foo.txt
 $ chattr +a /tmp/foo.txt
+$ setpriv --inh-caps=-linux_immutable --bounding-set=-linux_immutable bash
 $ echo "blah" >> /tmp/foo.txt
 ```